cloudevents/spec/http-protocol-binding.md

 treat the event as binary and forward it to another party as-is.

-When the `Content-Type` header value is not prefixed with the CloudEvents media type, knowing when the message should be parsed as a CloudEvent can be a challenge.
+When the `Content-Type` header value is not prefixed with the CloudEvents media type, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
 While this specification can not mandate that senders do not include any of the CloudEvents HTTP headers when the message is not a CloudEvent, it would be reasonable for a receiver to assume that if the message has all of the